The Harvard Business Review and the Lancet are among the academic publications that have covered mindfulness

 Harvard Business Review, 18 December 2015

-Creating a ritual at the start of each day where you take the time to focus your mind, as well as acknowledging what you are grateful for, has enormous benefits.
+Creating a ritual at the start of each day when you take the time to focus your mind, as well as acknowledging what you are grateful for, has enormous benefits.
 Ellen Langer, a Harvard researcher, discusses ways of weaving greater awareness into all aspects of life.
 The article also explores some of the costs of mindlessness.

 Effectiveness of mindfulness-based cognitive therapy compared with antidepressant treatment